 Question: were the virgin sacrifices shy because of having no clothes or was it a normality?

-Question: Did the virgin sacrifices try to escape or they accepted their
+Question: Did the virgin sacrifices try to escape or they accepted their bloody end?

 Question: Can I see a lot of pics showing a naked virgin girl being